Introduction

 By the time Sarah married, her parents had retired to Burton, East Coker.[10]

-William held three sales in preparation for his retirement: corn, hay, feed, cider, and other effects on 1 August 1854, livestock and farming equipment on 5 September 1854, and the remaining equipment, apples, feed, and other items on 14 September 1854.[10]
-On 5 September 1854, he also sold his freehold house and garden.[11]
+William held three sales in preparation for his retirement: the first included corn, hay, feed, cider, and other effects on 1 August 1854; the second was livestock and farming equipment on 5 September 1854, and the last, on 14 September 1854, featured the remaining equipment, apples, feed, and other items.[11]
+On 5 September 1854, he also sold his freehold house and garden.[12]

 Death

-William died at West Coker on 19 July 1857, aged 75, and was interred at Hardington four days later.
+William died at West Coker on 19 July 1857, at the age of 75, and was buried at Hardington four days later.[13]

 He left an estate valued at “less than £1,000.”
 He bequeathed his wife a life interest in his house at Hardington, his furniture and his residue.[14]